anirudhRowjee/saaru/example_source/src/index.md

 ---
-title: Hello Tarun
+title: Hello, world!
 description: just a small feature demonstration of the capabilites of this blog
 wip: true
-template: hello2.jinja
+template: post.jinja
 tags:
   - look
   - ma